Open House Melbourne

-Open House Melbourne (OHM) is an event held in Melbourne, Victoria, Australia that showcases many of the city's buildings to the public.
-This annual event is held on the last weekend in July since 2008.
+Open House Melbourne (OHM) is an event held in Melbourne, Victoria, Australia, that showcases many of the city's buildings to the public.
+This annual event has been held on the last weekend in July since 2008.

-Open House Melbourne is also a not-for-profit association that runs the Open House Weekend, as well as an annual program of events, providing the public a free and rare opportunity to discover a hidden wealth of architectural, engineering and historic buildings nestled around the city.
-Residents, visitors, families, design buffs, and architecture fans can explore great contemporary, historic and sustainable buildings and spaces located in and around the Melbourne City Centre, Carlton, East Melbourne, Southbank and Docklands.
-Well known buildings not usually open to the public are open for free public tours.
-Among the buildings included are historical landmarks, contemporary buildings, galleries, theatres, sporting grounds and places of worship.
+Open House Melbourne is also a not-for-profit association that runs the Open House Weekend, as well as an annual program of events.

+History

-The inaugural Open House Melbourne 2008 event saw 8 buildings open and more than 30,000 visits across the day.
-Since then, the event has grown and the 2010 event expanded to 59 buildings, incorporating Docklands in addition to Melbourne’s CBD, and attracted almost 65,000 visitors.
+Open House Melbourne is an initiative of the Committee for Melbourne Future Focus Group.
+The inaugural Open House Melbourne 2008 event saw eight buildings open and more than 30,000 visits across the day.
+Since then, the event has grown and the 2010 event expanded to 59 buildings, incorporating Docklands in addition to Melbourne's CBD, and attracted almost 65,000 visitors.